hannojg/expo/docs/pages/development-app/installation.md

 ### Disable packager autostart when building for iOS

 When you start your project on iOS, the metro bundler will be started automatically.
 This behavior might not be ideal when you want to use `expo start`.
 Our recommended solution is to remove the `Start Packager` action from building scripts.
-To do that you need to open the Xcode, go to `Project settings` > `Build Phases` and remove the `Start Packager` action.
+To do that you need to open the Xcode, go to "Build Phases" and remove the "Start Packager" action.

 <img src="/static/images/client/remove_start_packager.png" style={{maxWidth: "100%" }}/>

 ### Add better error handlers

 Sometimes, for certain types of errors, we can provide more helpful error messages than the ones that ship by default with React Native.
-To turn this feature on you need to import `expo-dev-client` in your `index` file (in the managed workflow, you need to add this import on top of the `App.{js|tsx}`).
+To turn this feature on you need to import `expo-dev-client` in your **index** file (in the managed workflow, you need to add this import on top of the **App.{js|tsx}**).
 Make sure that the import statement is above `import App from './App'`.

 ```js
 import 'expo-dev-client';